 ISN'T IT REASONABLE FOR PARENTS TO KNOW ABOUT THEIR CHILD'S DECISION TO HAVE AN ABORTION?

 A study by the Alan Guttmacher Institute showed that more than 63% of all teens do tell their parents about their decision to have an abortion.
 Teens who do not tell their parents about their decision describe a number of reasons for not doing so, including fear of violence, fear of disappointing their parents, fear of sexual abuse, fear that their parents will argue about it.

 DOES A TEEN HAVE TO BRING A PARENT WITH HER OR CAN SHE GET A WRITTEN CONSENT FORM?

-The teen must bring a parent with her to the state mandated information session.
-She must tell her parent she's pregnant, ask the parent to come with her to the clinic to receive the state information session and obtain written consent from her parent at least 24 hours later.
+Teens must bring a parent or guardian to the state-mandated information session.
+Teens must tell parents or guardians about the pregnancy, ask the them to come to the clinic to receive the state information session and obtain written consent from the parent or guardian for the procedure.

 Teens may ask a judge for a "judicial bypass," permission to have an abortion without the parent or guardian's consent.
 Planned Parenthood can provide more information about this process.